alizarion/template-cluster-k3s-raspberrypi/README.md

-# Template for deploying k3s backed by Flux
+~~# Template for deploying k3s backed by Flux

-Highly opinionated template for deploying a single [k3s](https://k3s.io) cluster with [Ansible](https://www.ansible.com) and [Terraform](https://www.terraform.io) backed by [Flux](https://toolkit.fluxcd.io/) and [SOPS](https://toolkit.fluxcd.io/guides/mozilla-sops/).
+Highly opinionated template for deploying a single [k3s](https://k3s.io) cluster with [Ansible](https://www.ansible.com) backed by [Flux](https://toolkit.fluxcd.io/) and [SOPS](https://toolkit.fluxcd.io/guides/mozilla-sops/).

 The purpose here is to showcase how you can deploy an entire Kubernetes cluster and show it off to the world using the [GitOps](https://www.weave.works/blog/what-is-gitops-really) tool [Flux](https://toolkit.fluxcd.io/).
 When completed, your Git repository will be driving the state of your Kubernetes cluster.
-In addition with the help of the [Ansible](https://github.com/ansible-collections/community.sops), [Terraform](https://github.com/carlpett/terraform-provider-sops) and [Flux](https://toolkit.fluxcd.io/guides/mozilla-sops/) SOPS integrations you'll be able to commit Age encrypted secrets to your public repo.
+In addition with the help of the [Ansible](https://github.com/ansible-collections/community.sops) and [Flux](https://toolkit.fluxcd.io/guides/mozilla-sops/) SOPS integrations you'll be able to commit Age encrypted secrets to your public repo.

+the main difference with the original repository is the choice of not using cloudflare, which assumes you have a domain name configured with all subdomains redirected to your public IP address e.g *.k8s-at-home.com.

+#### Tested on Raspberry PI (ARM arch) with Raspbian OS and Ubuntu on (x64) server.

 ## Overview